ParkerBywater47/Parker-TeX/README.md

         more stuff inside environment
     end[]

-I've also defined a convenient way to use matrix environments.
+I've also defined a convenient way to use amsmath matrix environments.
+The syntax is below.
+The parameter, data, is a comma separated list of the entries of the matrix in a left-to-right, top-to-bottom order.

+    begin[matrix, # rows in matrix, # columns in matrix, data]

+    end[]

 ### Commands
 Commands with no arguments can be used as follows: